How to Use the EHR Copy-Paste Function Safely

 • Establish corrective action as needed.

-The Bottom Line: Since appropriate use of the copy-paste function is crucial for patient safety and documentation integrity, physicians should use this EHR feature with caution.
-Medical transcription services can help with EHR documentation, allowing providers to focus on the patient during the office visit.
-With EHR voice-recognition software, physicians can directly dictate into the system and have the automated notes reviewed for accuracy by an experienced medical transcription service provider.
+The bottom line: Organizations can direct physicians on the use of this EHR function and discipline them for copy-and-paste abuse.
+Leveraging medical transcription services can help with EHR documentation, allowing providers to focus on the patient during the office visit.
+With EHR voice-recognition software, physicians can directly dictate into the system and have an experienced medical transcription company review the automated notes for accuracy.

 Julie Clements